 While uninstalling, make sure you also delete the residue of any files left in the path where it was originally install.
+This might work in fixing uplay has detected an unrecoverable error and must shut down.
 This way, you will stop any redundant data to rewrite on the newer files while reinstalling.

 It is better you pick some other location than the default directory to install Uplay this time around.
 Not that it would make all the difference, but it wouldn’t hurt to try it.
 Who knows?
 A newer local disk space might be just what the gamer’s doctor ordered!

-Despite the hundreds of forums and community threads bearing the same questions and complaints from users of the newer versions of Uplay, Ubisoft seems to be quiet about it.
+Despite the hundreds of forums and community threads bearing the same question of “uplay has detected an unrecoverable error and must shut down” and complaints from users of the newer versions of Uplay, Ubisoft seems to be quiet about it.

-Sure, they are working on an update to fix the problems, but then again, they are always working!
+Sure, they are working on an update to fix the problem of uplay has detected an unrecoverable error and must shutdown, but then again, they are always working!
 I suppose as their loyal customers; we have no other choice but to follow any of the above methods to get by the issue for as long as possible.